Unit 4 - Practice Quiz

 IFCI Easy

-B. International Finance Company of India
+A. International Finance Company of India

-C. Industrial Finance Corporation of India
+C. Industrial Funding Corporation of India

-D. Industrial Funding Corporation of India
+D. Industrial Finance Corporation of India

 5 In which year was the Industrial Development Bank of India (IDBI) established?